When do you meet?

 Why would an agnostic (atheist, humanist…) go to church?
 One of our religious forbears, Ralph Waldo Emerson, wrote, “A person will worship something, have no doubt about that…Therefore, it behooves us to be careful what we worship, for what we are worshipping, we are becoming.”
 Emerson understood that religion and spirituality are not about proving or disproving the existence of a deity or deities.
 Rather, they concern questions of who, why, how, and even that we are at all.
 We give people a place to ask such questions and explore what it means to be human.
 We seek to grow spiritually.
 We teach our children to respect others including those of differing faiths.
 We provide people with opportunities to work for social justice alongside others with whom we can share moments of joy and frustration.

 Will I be welcome even if I’m gay, lesbian, bisexual or transgender?
 Yes.
 Our denomination has a long history of welcoming people of different sexual orientations and gender identities.
-We have been among the most vocal religious supporters of same-sex marriage and equal rights for glbtq people of any denomination.
+We have been among the most vocal religious supporters of same-sex marriage and equal rights for LGBTQ+ people of any denomination.
 We exclude no one from membership, church office, rites of passage or ordination on the basis of sexual orientation or gender identity.
+We are currently working toward renewing our commitment to being a Welcoming Congregation – https://www.uua.org/lgbtq/welcoming/program/five-practices-welcome-renewal

 Are you related to the Unity or Universal Life churches?
 No. Neither the Unity or Universal Life churches are part of the Unitarian Universalist Association nor related to Unitarian Universalism.